HeshiyaGaya3/Inventories-management-System/README.md

 This project is consists of user-friendly features and functionalities

 Features :
+## Points in a Line
-1.Home/Inventory List
+* 1.Home/Inventory List
-2.Customer Management
+* 2.Customer Management
-3.Category Management
+* 3.Category Management
-4.Brand Management
+* 4.Brand Management
-5.Supplier Management
+* 5.Supplier Management
-6.Product Management
+* 6.Product Management
-7.Purchase Management
+* 7.Purchase Management
-8.Order Management
+* 8.Order Management
-9.Login and Logout
+* 9.Login and Logout

-#Requirements
+# Requirements
 Download and Install local web server XAMPP.

-#Setup
+# Setup
 1.Open your XAMPP Control Panel and start Apache and MySQL.
 2.Extract the downloaded source code zip file.
 3.Copy the extracted source code folder and paste it into the XAMPP's "htdocs" directory.